napit-apps/green-agile-guide/docs/metrics/TEMPLATE.md

 - What does this metric measure?
 - Why is it important for Green Agile?
 - Which type of sustainable impact does it make visible?
+- What exactly is being measured?
+- How is the value generated?
+- How does it influence backlog, architecture, testing, CI/CD, UX, or operations?
+- Which Green Agile principles does it support (e.g., Value Focus, Lean, Flow, Carbon Awareness)?

 ## Classification --> Lila Box (icon, tagging)